Haibo-Yang-OSU/homepage/_posts/2020-08-03-blog-post-2-markdown.md

 ### Headers
 Markdown supports two different styles of headers:
 Setext-style: use underlines (any number) of equal signs and dashes for first- and second-level headers respectively.
 For example:

 This is first-level header.
 ===
-Thisi is second-level header.
+This is second-level header.
 ---

 atx-style: 1-6 hash characters at the start of the line corresponds to six levels of headers.
 For example: